kHarshit/kHarshit.github.io/_posts/2018-08-10-transfer-learning.md

 | small           || different                     || train classifier from activations somewhere earlier in the network |
 | large           || different                    || can build model from scratch, initialize weight from pre-trained model  |
 {:.mbtablestyle}

+**Case I: Small dataset, dimilar data**

+* slice off the end of the neural network
+* add a new fully connected layer that matches the number of classes in the new data set
+* randomize the weights of the new fully connected layer; freeze all the weights from the pre-trained network *(so that the network behaves as fixed feature-extractor)*
+* train the network to update the weights of the new fully connected layer

+**Case II: Small dataset, Different data**

+* slice off all but some of the pre-trained layers near the beginning of the network
+* add to the remaining pre-trained layers a new fully connected layer that matches the number of classes in the new data set
+* randomize the weights of the new fully connected layer; freeze all the weights from the pre-trained network
+* train the network to update the weights of the new fully connected layer

+**Case III: Large dataset, Similar data**

+* remove the last fully connected layer and replace with a layer matching the number of classes in the new data set
+* randomly initialize the weights in the new fully connected layer
+* initialize the rest of the weights using the pre-trained weights
+* re-train the entire neural network

+**Case IV: Large dataset, Different data**

+* remove the last fully connected layer and replace with a layer matching the number of classes in the new data set
+* retrain the network from scratch with randomly initialized weights
+* alternatively, you could just use the same strategy as the "large and similar" data case

 The following guide used ResNet50<sup id="a1">[1](#myfootnote1)</sup> as pre-trained model and uses it as feature extractor for building a ConvNet for CIFAR10<sup id="a2">[2](#myfootnote2)</sup> dataset.
 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.